epage/epage.github.io/blog/dev/pr-style.md

 Start the PR with one or more commits that introduce any additional tests needed for the PR, with the tests reproducing the existing behavior.
+Any feature or fix commits will then update the tests as behavior changes.

 ![split commits in PR]({{site.base_url}}/talks/contrib-test-fix-split.png)